 The Department of Campus Life is in the forefront of co-curricular activities on campus.
 It is responsible for the facilitation and implementation of programming for students and student organizations at the University.
-Campus Life's commit-
+Campus Life's commitment is to provide an environment that encourages interaction among students, faculty, staff and the community at large through organizations to provide the best quality of services with integrity and respect for a diverse population.